Toucouleur people: Social stratification

 Toucouleur society is patriarchal and divided into strict and rigid caste hierarchies.

 The highest status among the five Toucouleur castes is of the aristocratic leaders and Islamic scholars called Torobe.
 Below them are the Rimbe, or the administrators, traders and farmers.
 The Nyenbe are the artisan castes of the Toucouleur society.
 The fourth caste strata is called the Gallunkobe or the slaves or descendants of slaves "who have been freed".
 The bottom strata among the Toucouleurs are the Matyube or slaves.
 The slaves were acquired by raiding pagan ethnic groups or purchased in slave markets, or the status was inherited.

 The hierarchical social stratification has been an economically closed system, which historically has meant a marked inequality.
 Property and land has been exclusively owned by the upper caste members.
 Occupations and caste memberships are inherited.
 The Toucouleur castes have been endogamous, segregated and intermarriage has been rare.
 The clerics among Toucouleur like the Wolof people formed a separate group.
-The religious leaders were not necessarily endogamous nor an inherited post in Toucouleur people's long history, but it has been rare for lower caste people to become religious specialist, states Rüdiger Seesemann, as they were viewed as not sufficiently adhering to the "clerical standards of piety".
+The religious leaders were not necessarily endogamous nor an inherited post in Toucouleur people's long history, but it has been rare for lower caste people to become religious specialists, states Rüdiger Seesemann, as they were viewed as not sufficiently adhering to the "clerical standards of piety".

 Marriage

 A Toucouleur interpreter called Alpha Sega with his sisters.
 Image taken in 1882.

 Marriage among the Toucouleurs requires a bride price payable to the bride's family.
-A girl from high social status family such as of noble lineage expects substantially higher payment than one of lower status such as artisan castes or with slave lineage.
+A girl from a high-social-status family, such as one of noble lineage, expects substantially higher payment than one of lower status, such as artisan castes or with slave lineage.

 The marriage is validated by a mosque.
 The bride comes to live with her husband's joint family.
 Traditionally, before the marriage is consummated, the bride's aunt checks if the girl is a virgin, then bathes and massages her.
 The bride and groom then join in a wedding feast where the village members join in, marking the start of a new couple.